Ambition School - Menu

 • Commerce/Law: 1200+ solid chance

-1. Week 1: Diagnostic test on Bluebook app - establish baseline
+1. Week 1: Diagnostic test on Bluebook app — establish baseline score

-2. Weeks 2-4: Khan Academy daily practice (30 min/day)
+2. Weeks 2-4: Khan Academy daily practice (30 min/day minimum)

 3. Week 5: Full practice test #2 — identify weak areas

-6. Weeks 10-11: Intense practice, 2 hours daily
+6. Weeks 10-11: Intensive practice, increase to 1-2 hours daily

-✅ THE SMART SA STUDENT'S FORMULA:
+✅ THE SMART SA STUDENT'S APPROACH:

 🎯 AP Exams (Advanced Placement)